-Both the projects architecture and landscape architecture focused on enhancing the historical elements already located on the site, by paying homage to the Old Spanish Mission architecture and landscape elements of the original 1950’s church.
-The new formal gardens fronting West Railroad Avenue and the parking lot reinforce the classical design language by paying tribute to historical European gardens using symmetrical low hedges laid out in formal shapes.
-Also, shell mulch, bougainvillea and alexander palms were incorporated into the landscape design, all of which were used extensively in the existing church.
-Finally, a rain garden was incorporated This unique design was able to successfully mitigate numerous layers of planning, engineering and landscape architecture challenges to get this charming Parish hall addition permitted.
+The project’s building architecture and landscape architecture focused on enhancing the historical elements already located on the site, by paying homage to the Old Spanish Mission architecture and landscape elements of the original 1950’s church.
+The new formal gardens fronting West Railroad Avenue and parking lot reinforce the classical design language by paying tribute to historical European gardens using symmetrical low hedges laid out in formal shapes.